How do you train a squad that doesn't fade?

 The shape of a week

 In pre-season we trained Mon, Tue, Thu and Fri, with Wed, Sat and Sun off.
 Four full-squad sessions per week, plus a periodic Saturday match or scrimmage when the friendly block ran from October on.
-Tuesday was the volume peak at 7,684 metres and 110 percent of game speed.
-Friday was the second hard day at 6,270 metres and 102 percent.
+Tuesday was the volume peak and ran a shade over match pace.
+Friday was the second hard day, right at match pace.
 Monday and Thursday sat in between as supporting days.
 Two big days, two moderate days, three days off.
 Base volume without a fifth weekday.
+The day-by-day numbers are in Figure 02.

 The in-season block held 85 percent of pre-season's volume, but we didn't average that volume across the week.
-We pulled the week down to four training days plus a match, and pushed one of those days 32 percentage points past pre-season's hottest day.
+We pulled the week down to four training days plus a match, and pushed one of those days past anything pre-season had asked for.
 Quality concentrated, not preserved.

 The squad-mean number hides a useful detail.
 Different position groups run different distances and accumulate different work, and the question of "did we maintain volume" is really four questions, one per group.
 If the closing-twenty pattern depends on conditioning, it should show up across positions, not only in the backs.
 Props are on the pitch in the closing twenty too.